-Matching Funds: There are no matching funds required for this grant; however, in-kind support and matching funds are encouraged and must be shown in the budget.
+Matching Funds: There are no matching funds required for this grant; however, cash and in-kind support must be shown in the itemized budget and the narrative budget.

 Supervision/Intervention Fees: Supervision/intervention fees are governed by the same terms, conditions, and assurances that apply to state funds.
 There are two (2) exceptions: